Julius the Cat: Character

 Julius was bold, resourceful and ingenious, playing the role of the hero, frequently rescuing damsel-in-distress Alice.
 He often used his prehensile tail to his advantage, as a crane, unicycle, ladder, or other useful tool.
 Ub Iwerks' unique animation style resulted in smooth, fluid movement.

 Similarity to Felix

 In the early days of animation, Felix the Cat, who was created in 1919, by Otto Messmer for Pat Sullivan's studio, was the template for a successful animated character.
-Julius' similarity to Felix was not accidental, but due to Margaret Winkler urging the reluctant Disney to copy him.
-She had been the distributor for Felix the Cat, but was constantly fighting with Sullivan, eventually leading to a split, so she turned to Disney to fill the void.
 Like Felix, Julius would pace and detach his tail.
 When he was in a quandary, visible question marks would form over his head.
 The New York Times went so far as to call Julius a "blatant clone... from the rubber-hose-and-circle design to the detachable body parts."

+As Rudolf Ising told animator Frank Thomas in an interview, Julius' similarities to Felix were a result of Charles Mintz urging Disney to "... make their characters more like Felix."
+Mintz and his wife Margaret Winkler were also the distributor for the Felix the Cat cartoons and were currently engaged in heated contract re-negiations and disputes with Sullivan at the time.
+Walt Disney was hesitant to mimic Felix since he didn't like imitating others, but since he was young and newcomer to the industry he reluctantly obliged.
+Sullivan was reportedly furious with Disney's plagiarism, and ultimately decided to end his relationship with Winkler Pitures at the end of 1925.